Cold Brew vs. Cold Drip Coffee - What's The Difference?

 How Long Does Cold Drip Coffee Take?

 Depending on the size of the machine, a full batch of cold drip can take anywhere from 3 to 24 hours.
-Shorter brews generally will produce a less intense cup as the extraction time is shorter, which may well be to your taste, but there are a number of variables, as with all brew methods, which will affect this, such as the size of the grains used and the temperature of the water.
-Generally though cold drip can be produced faster than cold brew coffee.
+Shorter brews generally will produce a less intense cup as the extraction time is shorter, which may well be to your taste, but there are a number of variables, as with all brew methods, which will affect this, such as the size of the ground coffee used and the temperature of the water.
+Generally though cold drip can be produced faster than making cold brew coffee.

 Differences Between Cold Brew Vs. Cold Drip Coffee